 THE EARLY YEARS AND FUKU-BONSAI AS A SOLE PROPRIETORSHIP

-1962-68 As newlyweds, David and Myrtle Fukumoto begin growing and training a Brassaia houseplant in their apartment and this enlarged into a lifetime of pioneering True Indoor Bonsai.
-The hobby expanded to completely fill a suburban houselot.
-David was asked to substitute teach and evening adult education bonsai course at Aiea High School at a time that there was no published tropical bonsai information nor suitable plants in garden shops.
+1962-68 As newlyweds, David and Myrtle Fukumoto begin growing and training a Brassaia houseplant in their apartment and was the start of pioneering True Indoor Bonsai.
+The hobby expanded to completely fill a suburban house lot.
+David was asked to substitute teach an evening adult education bonsai course at Aiea High School at a time that there was no published tropical bonsai information nor suitable plants in garden shops.
 Myrtle became a backyard nurserywoman, propagated seeds and cuttings, and maintained a bonsai collection of over 2,000 trees in training!
 The school mimeographed their first handbook and by supplying suitable properly prepared bonsai stock, the students were much more successful!
 One class formed the Aloha Bonsai Club.
-So from the very early days, there was a commitment to teach effectively by providing educational materials, ideal prepared bonsai stock and materials, and personal assistance when needed.
+From our very early days, we demonstrated our commitment to teach by providing educational materials, ideal prepared bonsai stock and materials, and personal assistance when needed.
 Over 50 years later, these same commitments are available to the members of the non-profit Mid-Pacific Bonsai Foundation and Fuku-Bonsai customers!

 1969-73 Co-founded the non-profit Hawaii Bonsai Association; developed their bonsai team-teaching curriculum and lesson plans as education committee chairman and course coordinator.
 Designed and slip-casted bonsai pots with original plaster molds.
 Participated in formulating the Hawaii State Burrowing Nematode Nursery Certification Program (in Honolulu) and upon approval, moved to the Big Island of Hawaii to form the first such nursery under that program.
 Developed a non-soil media with volcanic pumice with first products utilizing volcanic welded splatter cinder.
 Extensive test marketing demonstrated that True Indoor Bonsai (Fuku-Bonsai's houseplants trained in the bonsai manner) are very successful gift bonsai for anyone who can grow houseplants.